 The Fund maintains portfolio holdings disclosure policies that govern the timing and circumstances of disclosure to shareholders and third parties of information regarding the portfolio investments held by the Fund.
 These portfolio holdings disclosure policies have been approved by the Board.
-Disclosure of the Fund's complete holdings is required to be made quarterly within 60 days of the end of each fiscal quarter in the annual report and semi-annual report to Fund shareholders and as an exhibit to its reports on Form N-PORT.
+Disclosure of the Fund's complete holdings is required to be made quarterly within 60 days of the end of each fiscal quarter in the Fund's Form N-CSR filings and as an exhibit to its reports on Form N-PORT.
 These reports are available, free of charge, on the EDGAR database on the SEC's website at www.sec.gov.